archd3sai/News-Articles-Recommendation/README.md

 ### Motivation:
 Online news reading has exploded as the web provides access to millions of news sources from around the world.
 The sheer volume of articles can be overwhelming to readers sometimes.

-**A key challenge of news
-service website is help users to find news articles that are interesting to read.** This is advantageous to both users and news service, as it enables the user to rapidly find what he or she needs and the news service to help retain and increase customer base.
+A key challenge of news service website is help users to find news articles that are interesting to read.
+This is advantageous to both users and news service, as it enables the user to rapidly find what he or she needs and the news service to help retain and increase customer base.

-### Objective of the Project:
+### Objective:
 Objective of the project is to build a hybrid-filtering personalized news articles recommendation system which can suggest articles from popular news service providers based on reading history of twitter users who